adef145/Ktan/README.md

    }
    ```

 Yap, that all how to use Ktan for your project.
-And no need handle for savedInstanceState,  because for mutable extra with `var` by default will handle your `onSavedInstanceState`
+And no need handle for savedInstanceState,  because for mutable extra with `var` by default will handle your `onSavedInstanceState`.
 And also, will work for *Fragment*.

 ```markdown